13 Places to Stargaze in New Jersey 2025

 The East Point Lighthouse

-Important things about The East Point Lighthouse
+Important things about the East Point Lighthouse

 • The grounds of the lighthouse and beach are open every day.